IBM-Cloud/docs/services/vpn/vpn_overview.md

 	* Authentication Header (AH) and Encapsulating Security Payload (ESP) protocols are supported.
 AH is used for authentication only.
 ESP is used for providing authentication and encryption.
 * IKEv1 Diffie-Hellman (DH) Key Exchange groups 2 (default), 5, and 14

-IBM VPN supports IPSec tunnel Mode.
+The IBM VPN service supports IPSec tunnel Mode.
 In this mode, IPSec protects the entire original IP packet.
 IPSec encrypts the packet, encapsulates it within a new IP packet, and forwards the new packet to the IPSec peer.

-IBM VPN uses Diffie-Hellman key exchange and the preshared key to secure the association between two peers.
+The IBM VPN service uses Diffie-Hellman key exchange and the preshared key to secure the association between two peers.
 Authentication fails if any one party does not provide the preshared key.

-IBM VPN service is compliant with the following IETF RFCs:
+The IBM VPN service is compliant with the following IETF RFCs:

 * RFCs 2407, 2408, and 2409 for IKEv1
 * RFC 4301 for IPv4 security